How I can help you

 It’s quite normal that many of us have learned to measure our own value based on how we look and how good or bad we manage to control what we eat.

-However, how would your life change if you managed to detach yourself from this idea that your worth lies in you being thin and slender and started going for what you really want in your life instead?
+However, how would your life change if you managed to detach yourself from this idea?
+The idea that your worth lies in you being thin and slender and you started going for what you really want in your life instead?

 4. YOU NEVER FAILED A DIET.
 DIETS HAVE FAILED YOU.